raditya1117/HoneyBadger/fastapi-testing/article.md

 # Error Handling in FastAPI
 Errors and exceptions are inevitable in any software, and FastAPI applications are no exception.
-It is important to implement robust error-handling mechanisms in FasAPI applications as errors can disrupt the normal flow of execution, expose sensitive information, and lead to a poor user experience.
+Errors can disrupt the normal flow of execution, expose sensitive information, and lead to a poor user experience.
+Hence,it is important to implement robust error-handling mechanisms in FasAPI applications.

 In this article, we will discuss the different types of FastAPI errors to help you understand their causes and effects.
 We will also discuss various methods for implementing error handling in FastAPI, including built-in methods and custom exception classes.
 Finally, we will discuss some best practices for FastAPI error handling to help you build robust APIs.